Kapil Dev: 1983 World Cup performance

 Dev entered the World Cup with an ordinary individual record – 32 Matches, 608 Runs (Average: 21), 34 wickets.
 India's solitary victory in the previous two World Cups was against East Africa in 1975.
 Riding on Yashpal Sharma (89 Runs), Roger Binny and Ravi Shastri (3 wickets each), India inflicted the West Indies' first-ever defeat in the World Cup.
 Following a victory against Zimbabwe, India lost the next two matches – Australia (despite Dev's best career figures of 5/43) and West Indies.
 India now needed victories against Australia and Zimbabwe to advance to the semifinals.

 India faced Zimbabwe at Nevill Ground, Royal Tunbridge Wells on 18 June 1983.
 After falling behind, Dev, batting with the lower order batsmen, stabilised the side with help from Roger Binny (22 runs) and Madan Lal.
-Dev scored his century off 72 balls.
+Kapil's half-century came off in 72 balls.
+After the lunch break, he raised the tempo, racing to his hundred off an even 100 balls.
+His final 38 balls raised 75.
 Together with Kirmani (24 runs), Dev put on an unbeaten 126 runs for the 9th wicket – a world record that stood unbroken for 27 years (10,000 days), and finished not out with 175 runs off 138 balls, an innings that included 16 boundaries and 6 sixes.
 The innings figures in the Top 10 ODI Batting Performances at No. 4.
 India won the match by 31 runs.